-On the Snapshot weekend of 26 March 2021, 387 private rentals were advertised for rent in the Northern Territory.
+On the Snapshot weekend of 19 March 2022, 434 private rentals were advertised across the Northern Territory.
 While a property could be affordable and appropriate for more than one household type, any individual property can only be rented out by one household type at any time.